adam10603/BeamNG-Advanced-Steering/README.md

  - Cars will naturally countersteer to an extent, simulating the effect of their caster angle
  - Highly customizable config file

 Despite what it might sound like, you shouldn't think of this mod as some kind of artificial driver-aid.
-This is simply the normal way in which driving games (both arcade and sim) handle player input, and it simulates behaviors that cars in real life would exhibit.
+This is simply the normal way in which driving games (both arcade and sim) handle player input, and it reflects how driving in real life works too.

 BeamNG.drive not having these by default is a huge detriment to the playability and feel of the game.
 Proper input processing like this drastically improves how cars feel to drive.